 what are the Best things to do in Athens Greece?

 Your Athens itinerary would be incomplete if you didn’t visit this ancient historical site, the Acropolis that’s why it’s at the top of my list of the best things to do in Athens, Greece.

 The Acropolis of Athens is an ancient citadel located on top of a hill overlooking the city.
 There are several remains of ancient buildings dating back thousands of years!
 When you really let that sink in, when you’re there you will truly stand in awe of this amazing place.

 The most famous building is the Parthenon but I really liked the temple of Athena and the view from the flag pole was awesome too!
 This is the perfect way to start your trip to Athens, Greece!

-We went in August which is peak season, but I imagine it’s always super busy at the Acropolis since it’s at the top of everyone’s list of things to do in Athens.
+We visited the Acropolis in August which is peak season, but I imagine it’s always super busy at the Acropolis since it’s at the top of everyone’s list of the top things to do in Athens.

 Here are my tips to help you make the most of your experience at the Acropolis.
 Trust me – you want to follow these tips because it. was. insane.

 1. When planning your trip to the Acropolis you need to get your tickets ahead of time.
-You can get them online here or in-person once in Athens.
-I recommend buying it at a different site like Hadrian’s Library, the Ancient Agora or Roman Agora because even the line for tickets at the Acropolis was crazy.
+You can get them online here or in-person once you’re in Athens.
+If you decide to buy them when you arrive, I recommend buying your tickets for the Acropolis at a different site like Hadrian’s Library, the Ancient Agora or Roman Agora because even the line for tickets at the Acropolis was crazy.